All you need to know for your kayaking & outdoor trip in Stockholm Archipelago.

 Where can I camp?
 Are there any special rules about wild camp?

 The unique Right of Public Access gives you the freedom to paddle and camp wherever you like with the obligation to respect and protect the wild.
-Please read more about The Right of Public Access before your trip →
+Before your trip please read more about The Right of Public Access →